tekosiin/tekosiin/README.md

 ### What I'm focusing on 💻🚀

-Currently improving my Database Skills: MySQL, MongoDB<br> /// ch Working on a game 🤫 /// ch
+Currently improving my Database Skills: MySQL, MongoDB<br>
+and looking forward to publish some projects 😇

 ### My favorites and most used
 👩‍💻 Languages 🔝<p>